 My name is Lauren and I'm the creator of Maritime Glutton.
-I'm a 24 year old business student at the University of New Brunswick.
-I'm majoring in Accounting with a minor in Psychology.
-I do freelance photography to help fund my education and I also work for Tourism New Brunswick as an Advertising Coordinator.
-In my spare time, you can find me testing recipes, taking photos, going hiking or spending time with my boyfriend Josh and golden retriever Rosie.
+I'm a 26 year old business student at the University of New Brunswick.
+I'm majored in Accounting with a minor in Psychology.
+I do freelance photography to help fund my education and I also work for Tourism New Brunswick as a SEO & Web Content Strategist.
+In my spare time, you can find me testing recipes, taking photos, going hiking or spending time with my friends and my favourite golden retriever Rosie.

 For a few years, I had made a challenge to myself to only eat foods out that I had never tried before - so if I wanted something out I would expand my tastes, and if I was craving something, I would have to learn to try and create it myself.
 I no longer follow this rule, but it helped me grow an incredible curiosity around food that has fueled the creativity of Maritime Glutton.

 Maritime Glutton has since grown from just what I cook at home to including visits to local restaurants throughout Atlantic Canada as well as a few "guest visits" to restaurants in Vancouver every time we visit my mother-in-law.
 Since the beginning of this project, I have learned about many different cooking techniques, foods from different cultures and grown a sizable cookbook collection.
 Maritime Glutton transitioned from an Instagram page to a dedicated website in July of 2020.

 When possible, I believe that growing your own food source is the best way to consume.
 The next best choice is to support places who grow food in your local area.
 When those options aren't possible, the next best choice is to support small businesses who sell high quality products.

 Once the food is purchased, I aim to create as little food waste as possible.
 Maritime Glutton is conscious about food waste and has many articles that create a plan on avoiding food waste and finding ways to use parts of food that are normally thrown out.